janfuhrer/podsalsa/docs/best-practices.md

 This document provides an overview of best practices for writing and maintaining GitHub Actions.
 For the full detailed security hardening guide, see the [GitHub Actions Security Hardening Guide](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions).

+## Secrets

-## Using secrets
+### Using secrets

 Always use secrets for sensitive data such as API keys, passwords and tokens.
 Never hardcode secrets into workflow files.
 Secrets are encrypted and stored in GitHub, and are never printed in the logs.
-However, secrets can be transformed in various ways and somehow exposed in the logs (see example in chapter [Example with inline script](#example-with-inline-script)).
+However, secrets can be transformed in various ways and somehow exposed in the logs (see the example in chapter [Example with inline script](#example-with-inline-script)).

 Documentation on how to use secrets in GitHub Actions can be found [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).